blbadger/blbadger.github.io/julia-sets.md

 ![julia set1]({{https://blbadger.github.io}}fractals/julia_set2.png)

 This is much faster: it takes less than a second for my computer to make the low-resolution image that previously took nearly ten minutes!
-Using an inverse of this color map, we have
+Using `cmap='twilight'`, we have

 ![julia set1]({{https://blbadger.github.io}}fractals/Julia_set_inverted.png)